Verified Cleaning Results Every Time

 Bringing automated traceability to an unverified step in the process

-CORIS enables you to document and record the thorough cleaning of endoscope channels.
-Where previously the manual step was hard to track and even harder to verify a reproducible input and output, CORIS includes independent sensors that monitor the critical cleaning parameters to record and validate every cleaning cycle.
+The CORIS® system enables you to document and record the thorough cleaning of endoscope channels.
+Where previously the manual step was hard to track and even harder to verify a reproducible input and output, the CORIS device includes independent sensors that monitor the critical cleaning parameters to record and validate every cleaning cycle.

 Electronic Documentation